rgoodie/jwinputfilter/README.md

 jwinputfilter
 =============

-A small Drupal 7 input filter that aids in embedding a video and thunbnail inside the WYSIWYG editor
+A small Drupal 7 input filter that aids in embedding a video into the JWPlayer and thunbnail inside the WYSIWYG editor

 Usage
 =====